eshtek/hexos-docs/docs/features/apps/install-scripts/advanced/debugging.md

 If an install scripts fails, this will help:

 ### 1. Check HexOS Task Failure
-1. In the HexOS UI, check your notificaitons for an app install failure
+1. In the HexOS UI, check your notifications for an app install failure
 2. Click the notification to view the error message

 ### 2. Check TrueNAS Job Failure